beejjorgensen/bgnet0/src/bgnet0_part_0300_sockets.md

    explicitly bind them, they get assigned an unused port when the connect--which is usually what we want.

 3. **Listen for incoming connections**.
-We have to let the OS know that when it gets an incoming connection request on the port we selected
+We have to let the OS know when it gets an incoming connection request on the port we selected.

 4. **Accept incoming connections**.
 The server will block (it will sleep) when you try to accept a new connection if none are pending.